Space-LIama/The_Internet-Automated/README.md

 Clone this repo and run `npm run test:showcase`.This command will run all tests in Chrome browser in headed mode (browser window will be visible)

-## Framewroks used
+## Frameworks used

-This project is created using Microsoft [Playwright](https://playwright.dev/) framework.
+This project is created using Microsoft [Playwright](https://playwright.dev/) framework with JS.

 ## Credits